vapor-china/wechat/README.md

 ## License

-AliSMS is released under an MIT license.
-See [License.md](https://github.com/vapor-china/wechat-pay/blob/master/LICENSE) for more information.
+Wechat is released under an MIT license.
+See [License.md](https://github.com/vapor-china/wechat/blob/master/LICENSE) for more information.